joebluetree/github/readme.md

 ## Git Commands
 ```
-// add  files to repository
+// add all files or single file to repository
 git add .
 git add filename
 // Commit files to repository